stzn/TIL/SwiftDependencyManagement/README.md

 let client = ServerAPIClient.shared
 ```

-※ The book said static `getInstance` method was needed, but in Swift, `static let` is constant and lazy loaded, so we don't need it.
+※ The Design pattern book said static `getInstance` method was needed, but in Swift, `static let` is constant and lazy loaded, so we don't need it.
 Also it said we shouldn't make the class `final` since a Singleton may be extended in the future and allow subclassing to add methods.
 But in Swift we can use extensions for the purpose. if we aren't going to override existing methods, we can add `final`.

 ```swift
 extension ServerAPIClient {}